burleyb/jspw/test/SETUP.md

 By the reasons stated above, we choose to use the real Salesforce connection in executing the test script instead of putting a stub implementation.

 As there are test scripts which assume certain records or metadata is existing in Salesforce organization before executing the test, you must follow the following setup procedure written below.
-Thanks to Developer Edition it is not so difficult to prepare the dedicated organization for JSforce testing.
+Thanks to Developer Edition it is not so difficult to prepare the dedicated organization for JSpw testing.

 ## Setting up and Executing Tests

-1. Get a developer edition organization account from [developer.salsforce.com](http://developer.salesforce.com) (or any organization API-accessible and under your control)
+1. Get a developer edition organization account from [developer.salsforce.com](http://developer.propertyware.com) (or any organization API-accessible and under your control)

 2. Checkout the source code from the repository (Assuming it is checked out to `${PROJECT_ROOT}` directory).